How To Enable Roku’s Parental Controls (2026)

 It’s important to note that parental control settings for live TV are not supported in all countries.
 If you're outside the United States or Canada, Roku’s parental controls for Live TV may not function as expected.

 If the content isn’t rated according to U.S. or Canadian standards, viewers in other regions may encounter challenges in using these controls as intended.
-This is particularly true when it comes to movies or shows without standardized ratings.
+This is particularly true for movies or shows without standardized ratings.

-If you want even more control over what your child views on the Roku, you can opt for a third-party app, which will give you even more protection outside of your Roku device.
-The best parental control software offers advanced features like web filtering, device tracking, and even antivirus.
+If you want even more control over what your child views on Roku, you can opt for a third-party app that provides additional protection beyond your Roku device.
+Roku doesn't offer native screen time restrictions.
+The best parental control software offers advanced screen time management, web filtering, device tracking, and even antivirus protection.

 Parental Controls